GEM-benchmark/NL-Augmenter/filters/gender_bias/README.md

 ## What type of a filter is this?

-This is a quadrilingual filter (for English, French, Polish and Russian languages), which filters a text corpus to measure gender fairness in regards of a female gender representation.
+This is a quadrilingual filter (for English, French, Polish and Russian languages), which filters a text corpus to measure gender fairness with respect to a female gender representation.
-It is based on a pre-defined set words, such as personal pronouns, words defining the relation, titles and names, corresponding to the female and male genders accordingly.
-Two utility methods - flag_sentences(), count_genders() and sort_groups() give supplementary information to the boolean value returned by the main filter() method.

-Author: Anna Shvets
+Author: Anna Shvets<br/>
 Company:
 Fablab by Inetum in Paris
 157 Boulevard MacDonald